janephp/janephp/documentation/OpenAPI/example.rst

 First, we need a valid OpenAPI schema.
 You can use tool such as Stoplight_ or other OpenApi designer.

-I choosed to represent `CatFacts API`_ within this example.
-So here is the quick schema I made
+I choosed to represent `CatFacts API`_ within this example:

 .. code-block:: yaml